top of page

 In addition to more control over when your project hardens, UV resin also offers less waiting time.
 Instead of waiting for a couple of days to fully cure, you can even use your UV resin products the same day they're made.

-What is the drying time for UV resin?
+What is the curing time for UV resin?

 How To Choose UV Resin for art